 The information on governance included here supplements that described in the Governors' report and in the Statement of Governors' responsibilities.
-The Board of Governors has formally met 4 times during the year.
+The Governing Body has formally met 5 times during the year.

-Attendance during the year at meetings of the Board of Governors was as follows:
+Attendance during the year at meetings of the Governing Body was as follows: